Husamz22/Data-analysis--Accenture--Socialbuzz-dataset--/README.md

-During this project my task was to identify the top 5 categories of social media content that are the most famous.
+During this project my task was to identify the top 5 categories perfered by the useres.

 Steps: